georgestanley/Spelling-Error-DeepNLP/README.md

 # Spelling-Error-Detection

 Steps to reproduce:
-1. Clone the Github / SVN repo
+1. Clone the Github / SVN repo (for people from Chair of Prof. Bast)
 ```
 git clone https://github.com/georgestanley/Spelling-Error

 svn co https://ad-svn.informatik.uni-freiburg.de/student-projects/stanley-george

 ```
-2. Go to the respective working branch
+2. Go to the respective working branch (Do this only if specifically mentioned by someone)
 3. Create a docker image by the following steps:
    1. Build the Image: